Mandarin Movie Marathon: 3 Entertaining Chinese Movie Apps

 Try several apps to see which you like best.

 There are a number of different apps on the market.
 They vary in format, price and even offerings.
-On some apps, you may find new Chinese movies, while in other apps, you may find classics.
+On some apps, you may find new Chinese movies, while other apps have classics.
 Trying out several apps will help you find out which option best fits your unique needs and preferences.

 Pay attention to subtitling options.